 The location of Annour’s new clinic, set up by the opposition’s Syrian National Coalition to treat opposition fighters, is a stark example of just how enmeshed Syria is with its tiny neighbor Lebanon.
 The field hospital sits in a pro-Syrian opposition town a few miles from the Syria-Lebanon border, and right in the middle of the Hezbollah-controlled Bekaa Valley.

-This 20 year old wounded Syrian opposition fighter was hit by shrapnel in both arms when his rocket launching position was hit by an artillery shell.
+This 20 year old wounded Syrian opposition fighter who was hit by shrapnel in both arms when his rocket launching position was hit by an artillery shell.
 He says he wants to return to Syria to fight Assad's troops when he recovers from his wounds.

 Most Sunni Muslims in Lebanon support the rebels trying to topple Assad – who is part of Syria's Alawite minority, an offshoot of Shiite Islam.
 But Shiite Hezbollah fighters from Lebanon have fought inside Syria in support of Assad's government forces.